 In addition to her trial experience, Lara has become one of the preeminent criminal appellate attorneys in California.
 Lara has written appellate briefs in the California Court of Appeal, California Supreme Court, and in the United States Supreme Court.
 She also handled a successful Petition for a Writ of Habeas Corpus in Federal Court in which the Court vacated the conviction due to a violation of the client's Sixth Amendment confrontation rights.
 Among the criminal appeals, Lara has worked on the leading drunk driving appellate cases in California, People v.
 Vangelder, People v.
 Harris, and People v.
 Arredondo.
 Although the majority of Lara's appellate practice focuses on constitutional challenges to criminal convictions, Lara also works on Petitions for Writ of Review and Mandamus in DMV actions, where she asks the court to overturn the DMV's decision to suspend her client's driver's license.

 Lara was a speaker at the Annual California DUI Lawyers Association Seminar in San Francisco, California in 2013.
 Her lecture was about the recently enacted Vehicle Code section that Lara co-wrote with Don Bartell.
 The section allows those charged with second DUI offenses to receive a restricted license after pleading to the reduced charge of a wet reckless.
 Lara also was a speaker at the California Attorneys for Criminal Justice Seminar in Palm Springs, California in November, 2013.
 In Palm Springs, she spoke on misdemeanor appeals from the Appellate Division to the United States Supreme Court.
 Lara was again asked to speak on research and writing in 2015 at the California Public Defenders Association Seminar in Monterey.
 In August, 2015, Lara spoke at the California DUI Lawyers Association Seminar in San Francisco on DMV consequences for DUI convictions.
 Lara recently spoke at an MCLE for the Riverside County Public Defender's Office on DUI practice.
 Lara again spoke at the Annual DUI Lawyers Association Seminar in San Francisco, California in August of 2017 on appellate law and procedure, and at the Rules of the Road, California Attorneys for Criminal Justice Seminar in Palm Springs, California in September of 2017.
 Lara also spoke at the California DUI Lawyers Association Seminar in November of 2017, on the United States Supreme Court and California precedent regarding warrantless blood draws.
+Lara will speak again this year for CDLA, and is a guest lecturer this fall at Pepperdine University School of Law.
 Lara has become known by her colleagues as a go-to source on appellate advocacy and procedure, research and writing, DUI practice, DMV consequences, and challenges based on Sixth Amendment confrontation violations.
 Lara's passion has always been fighting against injustice, whether that be a wrongful conviction or an improper sentence.
 Lara is also a contributing author for Donald Bartell's book, Attacking and Defending Drunk Driving Tests.
 She wrote the appeals section as well as the writing tips.
 Lara is a member of the Board of Directors, and a Vice President, for the California DUI Lawyers Association.

 Lara is also a professional singer, and speaks conversational Spanish.